Nitish145/blog/_posts/2020-05-23-week-2-report.md

 end
 ```

-You might want to add and delete members to your groups.. here comes `group_members_controller.rb`.
+You might want to add and delete members to your groups..`group_members_controller.rb` to the rescue.
 For routing we use shallow routing here..
 More details [here](https://guides.rubyonrails.org/routing.html#nested-resources)

 ```ruby
 # Want to add someone to your group, we've got you covered